Anatomy of a rule

 - A list of hostnames — Matches remote computers where Little Snitch knows the name and the name is listed exactly.

-- Local Network — Matches computers in the same network as your own computer.
-Usually these are your printer, your router and other computes in your house.
+- Local network — Matches computers on private networks, Bonjour addresses and Broadcast addresses.
+Usually these are your printer, your router and other computers in your house.
 But be careful: In an Internet Café, it matches also the computers of all the other people in the café.

 Learn more about the Domain Name System…